-Approximate time to complete certificate program: 40 weeks (not including breaks) Note: Course descriptions begin on page 189.
+Approximate time to complete certificate program: 40 weeks (not including breaks)

 Carrington College uses technologies and equipment to support the learning process, such as industry-standard equipment, learning resources, and software.

 HEALTH STUDIES (ONLINE DEGREE COMPLETION)

 Carrington College's Health Studies program, which culminates in an Associate of Science Degree, provides an opportunity for individuals to build on prior education to earn the educational credential that is often needed for advancement.